robinrendle/robinrendle.com/_posts/2019-07-24-the-success-of-many-days.md

   </figure>
 </div>

-I didn’t play a role in the design of the brand itself (so the logo, the illustrations, the type choices) and so can only compliment our wonderful Brand Studio team for all those decisions.
+I didn’t play a role in the design of the brand itself (so the logo, the illustrations, the typographic choices like which typefaces we use now) and so I can only compliment our wonderful Brand Studio team for all those decisions.
 My work was instead focused on the design system of the project where our team refactored hundreds of components and thousands of pages in our web application to ensure that we have an accessible, consistent, and easy to read interface.
 And to say that it was a lot of work is an understatement to say the least.

 Over the coming months I’ll start to write up my thoughts about what I learned along the way (I think maybe I have an idea for a Big Printed Thing) but the funny thing about this rebrand is that although it started a year ago I was really the first person to focus on it.
 And that’s because as soon as I joined Gusto I dove into refactoring our enormous and overwhelming front-end codebase, removing old components, and cleaning things up – all in service of a day like today.
 Because you can’t have a good web app or a consistent brand experience without a consistent front-end codebase.